British picture restorers, 1600-1950 - F

 William Henry Claude Freeman (1894-1954), son of Harry Freeman (see above), married Jessie Daines in the Kensington district in 1913 and their son Gerald was born the following year.
 William Freeman traded initially with his father before setting up independently with his son in 1939.
 The business moved to Albemarle St in 1944 (Burlington Magazine, June 1944, advert).
 Freeman had other interests.
 In 1948 he withdrew from a partnership with his son and three others trading as Freeman Son & Partners, estate agents, and in 1951 his son also withdrew from the partnership (London Gazette 27 January 1948, 13 April 1951).

 William Freeman was President of the Association of British Picture Restorers, founded in 1943 (Who’s Who in Art, 6th ed., 1952).
 He died in 1954, described as of 43/44 Albemarle St and St Helier, Jersey, leaving effects worth £4693, with probate granted to his son, Gerald Clifford Freeman, picture restorer, and Aubrey Chapman, accountant.
-It was his son, Gerald Clifford Freeman (1914-88), who carried on the business until 1973, in partnership with his uncle, Clifford E. Freeman, until about 1971.
+It was his son, Gerald Clifford Freeman (1914-88), who carried on the business until 1972, in partnership with his uncle, Clifford E. Freeman (1911-87?).
+At the expiration of the business’s lease in 1972, the partnership split up, with Gerald Freeman working with two assistants, mainly for private clients, from his home, 19 Emlyn Road, Stamford Brook, W12 9TF, until at least 1973, and Clifford Freeman with part of the business’s staff at 6 Albemarle St (NPG14/1/13, letter from Gerald Freeman to Roy Strong, 31 January 1972; see also below).

 William Freeman & Son Ltd held appointments as picture restorers to the late Queen Mary and to Queen Elizabeth II.
 For the Royal Collection, Freeman laid blisters in 1963, 1964 and 1975 on Rubens’s Farm at Laeken (McClure 1998 p.93).
 On occasion, the business worked in partnership with Horace Buttery (qv), treating blisters on Gainsborough’s whole-lengths of Queen Charlotte and George III in the Royal Collection in 1950 and assisting with various pictures in the Iveagh Bequest, Kenwood, in the 1950s.
 W. Freeman and Son Ltd cleaned and revarnished Raeburn's Sir George Sinclair in 1969 (Iveagh Bequest, Kenwood, see Bryant 2003 p.299).